-YWCHSB shall not issue two or more contracts to the same contractor, or multiple contractors, for the same work in order to maintain contract values under threshold levels.
+The board will not issue two or more contracts to the same contractor, or multiple contractors, for the same work in order to maintain contract values under threshold levels.

 11. Solicitation Methods

 Solicitation methods are classified into two categories: Informal solicitation and Formal solicitation.